launchport/graphdoc/README.md

 ## Provding a custom configuration

 GraphDoc will check for a the existence of `.well-known/graphql.json` file on the same domain as your GraphQL API.
+So if your API runs on `https://api.example.com/graphql` the config will be expected at `https://api.example.com/.well-known/graphql.json`.

 ### Example configuration